narencachy/aks-quickstart/README.md

 ### Deploy a simple go web app

-This is a simple web app without any dependencies
+This is a simple web app without any dependencies.
+Because this is a DaemonSet, there will be 3 instances running (one per node).
+The Azure Load Balancer sends traffic to each pod.

 ```
 kubectl apply -f webapp